lmiller1990/design-pattenrns-for-vuejs/GROUPING-FEATURES-WITH-COMPOSABLES.md

 Notice we pass in `[initialState]` as an array - we are representing the state as an array to preserve the history.
 This allows us to seed a fully completed game, which will be useful when writing the logic to see if a player has won.

-With this refactor, we can seed the initial state.
-This will be especially useful for testing different scenarios and asserting whether the game has been won or not.

 ## Making a Move

 The final feature we will add is the ability for a player to make a move.
 We need to keep track of the current player, and then update the board by pushing the next game state into `boards`.
 Let's start with a test: